KravitzLabDevices/FED3_library/readme.md

 ## This is the FED3 library (beta)
-The goal of this library is to automate most of the housekeeping functions of [FED3](https://github.com/KravitzLabDevices/FED3) behind the scenes and let the user focus on writing the behavioral control.
+The goal of this library is to abstract most of the housekeeping functions of [FED3](https://github.com/KravitzLabDevices/FED3) smart pellet dispensing device behind the scenes and let the user focus on writing the behavioral control.
 See the [Wiki](https://github.com/KravitzLabDevices/FED3_library/wiki) for documentation on how to use the library.
 This library is in development, please report bugs using Issues.

 ## Installation instructions
 ### 1. Install the FED3 library from the Arduino IDE <br>